Google Translate Disclaimer

 Monitoring for Illness (Surveillance)

-Children are more susceptible to infectious diseases than adults are.
-Therefore, this means that we must watch for illness at the centre to stop the spread of illness.
+Children are more susceptible to infectious diseases than adults so we must watch for illness at the centre to prevent its spread.

 • Attendance and absence of children and staff